waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - EGG (CLEFFA): Lv5

 # Discovery Log
 - Turn 5791: Encountered wild Krabby at (6, 25).
-- Catch Tracking (Krabby Lv10): 9 failed attempts at full health.
-Switched to FRITTATA (Lv5).
-Mud-Slap hit 8 times, accuracy max lowered.
-HP green.
-Frittata at 3 HP.
-- Nickname Plan: Ravioli.
+Catching for Surf.
+Plan: Ravioli.
+9 failed balls at full health.
+Frittata (Lv5) Mud-Slap ineffective and out of PP. Switching to KIMCHI (Lv10) to weaken.